KotoLLC/peacenik/README.md

-Koto is an ad-free, hate-free, distributed social network
+Peacenik is an ad-free, hate-free, distributed social network

 # About the project

-You can read more about Koto [here](https://docs.koto.at).
+You can read more about Koto [here](https://about.peacenik.app).

 # API Reference